scientificbear/Referendum-Costituzionale-2016/README.md

 ### Data collection
 The dataset is provided, and it is a single .csv file.
-You can find it in folder 'resources'.
+You can find it in folder 'resources', named as "ScrutiniFI".

 ### Exploratory Data Analysis